 HPP premade raw companies state, "the HPP process is 100% natural and recognized by the FDA and USDA as an anti-pathogen treatment".
 While HPP is an excellent way for many companies to comply with the FDA, this causes there to be two kinds of "raw" foods on the market: sterile and raw.

 HPP works by applying high hydrostatic pressure to the product.
 High hydrostatic pressure is created by a liquid water bath that surrounds the product.

 The pressure is applied from all sides, which keeps the product's shape.
 HPP is USDA-approved for being 100% natural and states that it does not undergo severe chemical change.
 HPP successfully removes all pathogenic microbes such as Listeria, Salmonella, and E. Coli.
 This process is used on both pet and human foods.

-The food can undergo hydrostatic pressures between 100 and 1,000 MP (below sea level) and are applied for 1 to 6 minutes, depending on the recipe.
+Depending on the recipe, the food can undergo hydrostatic pressures between 100 and 1,000 MP (below sea level) and is applied for 1 to 6 minutes.

-Depending on the amount of pressure used, proteins and enzymes may be denatured.
+Proteins and enzymes may be denatured depending on the amount of pressure used.
+Denaturing means altering the natural qualities of the food.
 This rids the raw food of the benefits of microorganisms.
 For this reason, many believe that HPP should not be called "raw."
 The removal of all living microorganisms directly affects the health and diversity of the gut biome.

 The HPP process does rid foods of pathogens, which means all bacteria, including beneficial ones.
 The feeding of sterile foods is inorganic, but there is a higher chance of recontamination from spores, bacteria, and more.
 Many HPP foods are recalled due to recontamination.
 Since the food is sterile, it invites more pathogenic bacteria changes after processing and opening the package.